lawrennd/old_talks/_ml/includes/alan-turing-marathon.md

 \figure{
 \columns{\includegif{../slides/diagrams/turing-times}{100%}}{\includejpg{../slides/diagrams/turing-run}{50%}}{50%}{50%}
-\caption{Alan Turing, in 1946 he was only 11 minutes slower than the winner of the 1948 games.
+\notes{\caption{Alan Turing, in 1946 he was only 11 minutes slower than the winner of the 1948 games.
 Would he have won a hypothetical games held in 1946?
-Source: [Alan Turing Internet Scrapbook](http://www.turing.org.uk/scrapbook/run.html).}
+Source: [Alan Turing Internet Scrapbook](http://www.turing.org.uk/scrapbook/run.html).}}
 }

 \newslide{Probability Winning Olympics?}